-- 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
-Click on Network, click on IGMP Snooping, and click on Router Port. - 3.
-Review the settings.
-Click Apply to save the settings.
+1. Log into your switch management page (see "Access your switch management page" on page 5).

+2. Click on Network, click on IGMP Snooping, and click on Router Port.

 In the VLAN ID router port list, you can configure your Static and Dynamic Router ports.
 IGMP Snooping Router Port configured manually is a Static Router Port, and a Dynamic Router Port is dynamically configured by the Switch when a query control message is received.